janerist/git-kahoot/README.md

 ```
 Usage: git-kahoot [OPTIONS]

-  Generates Kahoot quiz from commits in a git repository.
+  Generate a Kahoot quiz from commits in a git repository.

 Options:
   -d, --directory DIRECTORY       path to git repository (default: current